Mindful Eating Vs. Intuitive Eating

 To practice mindful eating, you can start by eating slowly and savoring each bite.
 Take the time to notice the flavors, textures, and smells of the food.
 Chew slowly and thoroughly, paying attention to the physical sensations of eating.
 Another technique is to focus on your senses.
 Notice the sounds of your chewing, the temperature of the food in your mouth, and the feeling of the utensils in your hands.
 Additionally, using hunger and fullness cues can guide your eating.
 Before eating, assess your level of hunger on a scale from 1 to 10, and aim to stop eating when you feel comfortably satisfied.
 Lastly, identifying emotional triggers can help you understand the underlying reasons for eating, allowing you to make conscious choices rather than using food as a coping mechanism.

-See also Mindful Eating And Mindful Resilience
+See also Mindful Eating For Children

 What is Intuitive Eating?